 “Go on, then,” the guard grunted in poorly-pronounced Urdai.

-As Rashali started back across the dusty trade road that lay between the river and Moon Bend, she bit back the anguish that still, after all these months, threatened to overcome her at the thought of her husband and daughter.
-They were gone, Araskagan had sung them into the House of the Dead.
+Rashali bit back the anguish that still, after all these months, threatened to overcome her at the thought of her husband and daughter, and started back across the dusty trade road towards the village.
+Tigun and Lalana were gone; Araskagan had sung them into the House of the Dead.
 Her grief would not bring them back.
 Even if she knew the Name of the Mother of the Gods, she couldn’t bring them back.
 All she could do was go on living, and somehow, someday, see them avenged.

 Rashali got to her feet, stumbling on a twisted ankle.
 Three Sazar warhorses stood in front of her, a huge black beast flanked by two slightly smaller dark brown horses.
-From their mounts, three Sazar warriors clad in silver-trimmed black stared down at her.
+From atop the mounts, three Sazar warriors clad in silver-trimmed black stared down at her.

 The three horses danced and snorted like demons.
-Two long, curved, gleaming-sharp swords suddenly loomed above her head.
-The man on the right jumped down from his horse and grabbed Rashali in a choke hold.
+Two of the men raised their long, curved, gleaming-sharp swords above her head.
+The third man, on the right, jumped down from his horse and grabbed Rashali in a choke hold.
 The point of a knife pricked the skin beneath her chin.

 Tears of terror filled Rashali’s eyes and her heart raced painfully, but she refused to look away from the warrior in the middle, whose richer silver trimmings marked him as superior to the other two.
 She would not bow down, she would not give way, she would not grovel before a Sazar, even if it cost her her life.

 “Lord Sazar!”
-Rashali’s heart pounded at her daring, but desperation drove her to speak.
-He looked at her again.
+Rashali’s heart pounded at her daring, but her desperation overcame her fear.
+The leader looked at her again.
 “My water spilled when your horse ran into me, and the guards at the river won’t let me have any more.”